── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 Reading data from excel using readxl

-Excel spreadsheets are often used and easy ways to store data.
+Excel spreadsheets are often used and easy way to store data.

 Explore the data in transit-data.xlsx.
 (Please note the organization of my project folder.)